Privacy Notice for Data Subject Rights Requests (inc. Data Protection Complaints)

 2. What type of personal data is collected?

 Living individuals (data subjects) have a number of rights under data protection laws.
-You can read about them on this ICO webpage.
-When you submit a request related to one of those rights (for example, a Subject Access Requests (SAR), Rectification Request, Erasure Request, Data Portability Request, Restriction Request, Objection Request or request for human interaction in an automated decision-making process including profiling) or a complain related to any of the above, you provide BCU with personal information including your name and contact details.
+You can read about them on this IC webpage.
+When you submit a request related to one of those rights (for example, a Subject Access Requests (SAR), Rectification Request, Erasure Request, Data Portability Request, Restriction Request, Objection Request or request for human interaction in an automated decision-making process including profiling) or a complaint related to any of the above, you provide BCU with personal information including your name and contact details and any other personal information you choose to include.

 The special condition permitting the processing of the special category personal data depends on the context.
-It might be Article 9(2)(b) ‘Employment, social security and social protection law’, which would include the Equality Act 2010, or it might be Article 9(2)(a) ‘Explicit consent’.
-Therefore please only include any special category data you explicitly consent for BCU to process, otherwise we will not be able to process your request.
+The most likely to apply are Article 9(2)(b) ‘Employment, social security and social protection law’, which would include the Equality Act 2010, or Article 9(2)(g) Substantial Public Interests – Statutory and government purposes.
+Only if no other conditions of processing apply, we will rely on your explicit consent.

 3. How will the personal data be used and how long is it kept?